Martha Wilson: Disband

-Disband, an all-female vocal performing artists group were based in New York City from 1978 to 1982, were formed by Wilson, IIona Granet, Donna Hennes, Ingrid Sischy and Dianne Torr.
+Disband, an all-female vocal performing artists group were based in New York City from 1978 to 1982, were formed by Wilson, IIona Granet, Donna Henes, Ingrid Sischy and Diane Torr.
 The band didn't see themselves are musicians, but instead a group of artists who performed using spoken word and noise, creating songs such as: "Every Girl", "Hey Baby", and "Fashions".
 The band's sound was that of a cappella, performing mostly at the storefront space at Franklin Furnace.
 In 2008 the group reunited and performed at the P.S.1 Contemporary Art Center, where they performed as part of "WACK!
 Art and Feminist Revolution," an exhibition put together by the Museum of Contemporary Art, Los Angeles.
 The group became increasing popular with feminists, especially those in the art world, who were like-minded and understood the lyrics.

 I have become my own worst fear

 P•P•O•W was founded by Wendy Olsoff and Penny Pilkington in the first wave of the East Village art scene in New York City in 1983.
 In 1988 the gallery moved to Soho and in 2002 to Chelsea.
 P•P•O•W maintains a diverse roster of national and international artists.
 Since its inception, the gallery has remained true to its early vision, showing contemporary work in all media.
 It also has a commitment to representational painting and sculpture and artists who create work with social and political content.
 Wilson has worked closely with this gallery showing her works/events and exhibitions here since joining in May 2011.

-The works with the gallery are embedded with the ideas Martha has been concerned about for four decades.
-Her new work "I have become my own worst fear" consists largely of photo/text image which will be shown with a videotape Wilson made in 1974.
-The works on view consist of nine new photo/text works created in 2008 along with two early works in her career, Alchemy, from 1973 and My Authentic Self from 1974.
+The works with the gallery are embedded with the ideas Wilson has been concerned about for four decades.
+Her work I have become my own worst fear, first presented in 2011, consists largely of photo/text images shown with a videotape Wilson made in 1974.
+The works consist of nine new photo/text works created in 2008 along with two early works in her career, Alchemy, from 1973, and My Authentic Self, from 1974.